avivbeeri/raycaster/README.md

 ## Getting started is easy:

-1) Install DOME, following the [installation guide].
+1) Install DOME, following the [installation guide](https://domeengine.com/installation).
 2) Clone this repository and navigate to the correct folder.
 3) Run DOME, using the `main.wren` file as an entry point.